IBM/csm-dach-cloud-native-labs/initialSetup/openshift/README.md

 sh getServiceAccountCreds.sh
 ```

+### Alternative: RBAC with OAuth and HTPasswd
+Another way to provision user accounts and set up RBAC is using a htpasswd file and the OpenShift OAuth provider.

-### OPTIONAL: Create users via htpasswd file
+##### Create users via htpasswd file

+Another way to provision user accounts and set up RBAC is using a htpasswd file and the OpenShift OAuth provider.

+_To use this way on a managed OpenShift cluster on the IBM Cloud, each user must have an IBMId, otherwise it won't work._

 Optional: modify the amount of users and the password inside the script.
 ```
 chmod 744 createUserScript.sh
 touch htpasswd
 sh createHTPasswdUserScript.sh
 ```

-Verify that the password is set correctly
+Verify that the password is set correctly:
 ```
 htpasswd -vb htpasswd user1 superSecure
 ```

-### OPTIONAL: Create secret based on htpasswd file
+#### Create secret based on htpasswd file

 Run this command inside the folder where the htpasswd file is located